jesseDijkman1/web-app-from-scratch-18-19/week3/README.md

 ### Interaction Diagram 🕹
 "The Interaction diagram focuses on WHAT happens in your code.
 It visualizes functions and shows how action flows through your application."[Source](https://docs.google.com/document/d/17zwy1Kj4vqM5jqYWz7U6Spi_7i9ucucyBeAMDAfn0mY/edit)
 ![Interaction diagram](https://github.com/jesseDijkman1/web-app-from-scratch-18-19/blob/master/files/interaction-diagram.png)

 ---

+## Reflection
+There are a few things I would have like to add to make it feel more like an app:

+### Pagination
+You can go to detail pages and list pages for the characters and episodes.
+But there's no way to navigate to all of them with just your mouse.
+This could be fixed with pagination.

+### Favorites
+Some fun and fairly easy to make functionality.
+User can click on a button and the data will be added to localstorage for longer storage.

+### Categories
+Although you see data about episodes and characters (episodes doesn't show a lot of data now, but it works).
+You can't click on a tab and be redirected to a different category.

+### Locations
+Locations is just another category the API has.
+You can look up the location from rick and morty.
+To get this data is the same as the others; I just need to add code to templater.

+---

+### Struggles
+I had few struggles I dealt with.
+Not with code but with my brain.
+I know how I could add pagination but in this course I was pushed to think more about structure; so I hesitated a lot about where to put certain things.

+Also thinking about names is not my "thing".

+---